Ayesha87/Sentiment-Analysis-with-Spark/README.md

 # Sentiment-Analysis-with-Spark

-This project focuses on Text Sentiment Analysis with pyspark.
+This project focuses on Twitter Sentiment Analysis with pyspark.